 The first task was to design the knot pattern for the chest.
 I knew I wanted a sort of “celtic knot” design, and I wanted it to be repeating.
 I needed to get this down before I could start on the sweater, because you need the number of stitches in a repeat to figure out how to adjust the stitch counts in the pattern!
-I found a great chart on pinterest, but it was clearly an image or scan of an old book.
+I found a great chart on Pinterest, but it was clearly an image or scan of an old book.
 So I recreated it using the Stitchart app on my tablet.
 One cool thing this program can do is knit a digital sample of your colorwork pattern, which can help identify any issues early.

 I won’t demonstrate, because you can see my actual sample below!
 I quickly learned that I needed a different needle size for the color work portion, so the sample was doubly useful.
 Always check your gauge after blocking, now matter how frustrating the whole process is!